Frequently Asked Questions

 Is Pyxle production-ready?

-Pyxle is in beta (version 0.1.0).
-The core features are implemented and tested (940+ tests, 95%+ coverage), but the API may change before 1.0.
+Pyxle is in beta (the 0.7.x series).
+The core features are implemented and tested (2,500+ tests, with a 95% coverage gate enforced in CI), but the API may change before 1.0.
 Use it for new projects and experiments, but be prepared for breaking changes.

 What Python version do I need?